hamza-mughees/Day-of-the-Week/README.md

 There is a much easier, buit-in way to get the day of the year, you have to be using Java 8, however.
 In order to use that, you must ```import java.time.LocalDate;```

-The following is the same method, written using this way of obtaining the day of the year:
+The following is the same method as in the code, however, it has been written using this way of obtaining the day of the year:

 ```java
 public static String findDay(int day, int month, int year) {